 How To Put Your iPad In DFU Mode

-- Use a Lightning cable to plug your iPad into a computer with iTunes.
+- Use a Lightning cable to plug your iPad into a computer with iTunes (Macs running macOS Mojave 10.14 or Windows computers) or Finder (Macs running macOS Catalina 10.15).

-- Open iTunes and make sure your iPad is connected.
+- Open iTunes or Finder and make sure your iPad is connected.

 - Simultaneously press and hold the power button and the Home button until the screen turns black.